-In his book, “The Heart Of The Soul,” Gary Zukav says that “All choices make perfect consequences.”
-He posits that energy can only leave the body in one of two ways: as fear and doubt or as love and trust.
+In his book, The Heart of the Soul: Emotional Awareness Gary Zukav says, “All choices make perfect consequences.”
+He posits that energy can only leave the body in one of two ways: as fear and doubt or love and trust.
 As suggested by many popular philosophies, when a person exudes fear and doubt it produces one experience and, when a person puts out energy in the form of love and trust, it creates a different experience.

-According to Zukav, when energy leaves the center as fear and doubt, the result is always painful and the experience produces emotions such as anger, jealousy, grief and vengefulness.
+According to Zukav, when energy leaves the center as fear and doubt, the result is always painful and the experience produces emotions such as anger, jealousy, grief, and vengefulness.
 When energy leaves a center in love and trust, the result is experiences that produce gratitude, contentment, and joy.
 Having painful emotions is always a signal to a person that they are releasing energy as fear and doubt.
 Energy is released by thinking, speaking, and acting.

 According to Zukav, a person becomes an authentically empowered individual when they have learned to release energy as love and trust.
 I would add that this is a person who has learned to control their mind and to choose their words and actions consciously in order to do so.
 He writes:

 When energy leaves this center in love and trust, you see the wisdom and compassion of the Universe wherever you look.
 When it leaves in fear and doubt, what you see appears cold and frightening.
 In the first case, a path through the woods appears sunlit and welcoming.
 In the second case, the same path appears dark and foreboding.
 When you see the path one way, it invites you forward.
-When you see it the second way, it frightens you.
+And when you see it the second way, it frightens you.
 When this center processes energy in love and trust, you become clear.
 You see the purpose of everything in your life, including your emotions.

-Feelings of fear and dread are actually the amygdala, a primitive part of the brain responsible for the flight or flight response, kicking in and doing its job which is actually a good thing for self preservation and survival of the species.
+Feelings of fear and dread are actually the amygdala, a primitive part of the brain responsible for the fight or flight response, kicking in and doing its job which is actually a good thing for self-preservation and survival of the species.
 However, in this day and age, when we are highly unlikely to encounter a life or death situation, it does not need to be so vigilant.
 Mother Nature was kind enough to program the amygdala to ensure our survival, and we pack on many more fears which we learn from the world around us, the people in our lives and our experiences.
-When we feel fear, we need to explore the feeling and ask ourselves if it is is warranted or if it is just the amygdala instinctually reacting to the unfamiliar and unknown.
+When we feel fear, we need to explore the feeling and ask ourselves if it is warranted or if it is just the amygdala instinctually reacting to the unfamiliar and unknown.
 From your brain’s perspective, to get over a fear, you have to expose yourself to it.
 Moving through fear is the only way out of it.

 I know this to be true from my own experience.
 My amygdala has been on high alert most of my life.
 I have calmed it down with mindfulness practices and by consciously doing things on a regular basis which scare the heck out of me.
-The people around me have heard me say over and over that “I refuse to live a fear based existence.”
+The people around me have heard me say over and over that “I refuse to live a fear-based existence.”
 These days, I have a policy that if I fear something, I will take it on because I know there will be a sense of freedom and growth on the other side.
 As my amygdala has settled down, so has my life.
 As I have learned to make conscious choices, acting and speaking from a place of love and trust instead of fear, the world has become a much nicer, friendlier, gentler place.